jnsmalm/pixi3d/README.md

 Learn more about glTF at https://www.khronos.org/gltf/

 ### Material and shader
 A material is what defines and renders the geometry of a mesh.
-Which material to use depends on the requirements of how the object should be displayed.
-By using customized materials, it is possible to create any desired graphical effect.
+Which material to use depends on the graphical requirements of the application.
+By creating customized materials, it is possible to have any desired graphical effect.
 A material uses a shader program to describe the visual output.

-Shader programs are written using OpenGL Shading Language (GLSL) which runs on the GPU.
+Shader programs are written using OpenGL Shading Language (GLSL) and runs on the GPU.
 The shader interprets the data of the mesh geometry and describes how that data should be rendered on screen.
-There are two types of shaders in Pixi3D, vertex shaders and fragment shaders.
-Vertex shaders are used to control where vertices end up on the screen and pixel shaders are used to set the color of a pixel.
+There are two types of shaders: vertex shaders and fragment shaders.
+Vertex shaders are used to control vertex positions and fragment shaders are used to set the color of a pixel.

-# Building
+## Building

 Build *pixi3d.js* to *dist* folder with production settings.
 ```